Display all Bios

 Horton is involved in a number of community activities, including serving on the board of the Birmingham Kiwanis Club, the Birmingham Educational Foundation, Railroad Park Foundation, A. G. Gaston Boys and Girls Club, Birmingham Business Alliance and the Lakeshore Foundation.
 He is past co-chair of the Central Alabama United Way Campaign and Board Chair REV Birmingham.

-Before joining Regions in 2009, Ellen was with Bank of America where she held senior level finance leadership positions in three of the company's major business lines.
-In addition, she led the finance transition teams for two mergers: Fleet National Bank in Boston (2004) and the LaSalle National Bank in Chicago (2007.)
+Before joining Regions, Ellen worked at Bank of America where she held senior level finance leadership positions in three of the company’s major business lines: Consumer Banking, Commercial Banking and Wealth and Investment Management.
+In addition, she led the finance transition teams for two mergers: Fleet National Bank of Boston (2004) and the LaSalle National Bank in Chicago (2007).

-Prior to Bank of America, Ellen spent ten years at Motorola, Inc. in Chicago where she held various senior finance roles.
-She also served as a director of strategic planning and led a special assignment charged with driving global alignment of business and corporate objectives, resources and compensation.
+Prior to Bank of America, Ellen spent ten years at Motorola, Inc. in Chicago.
+Her tenure there included various senior finance roles across several business lines in the communications and automotive sectors.
+She also served as a director of strategic planning and was charged with driving global alignment of business and corporate objectives, resources and compensation.

-Jones has a Masters in Business Administration from the Kellogg Graduate School of Management, Northwestern University, and she has an undergraduate degree in Accounting from University of Dayton.
-She has served as a business advisor to the State of Illinois Strategic Planning Advisory Council and she is greenbelt certified.
+Ellen has a Masters in Business Administration from the Kellogg Graduate School of Management, Northwestern University, and she has an undergraduate degree in Accounting from University of Dayton.
+She has served as a business advisor to the State of Illinois Strategic Planning Advisory Council.
+In addition, she serves on the boards of several not for profit organizations in the Birmingham area.

 Dave Keenan is Senior Executive Vice President and Director of Human Resources.
 Keenan is also a member of the company's Operating Committee.